-Effective January 1, 2017, we adopted a revised presentation of sales revenues and the associated costs of sales in our condensed consolidated statements of operations, which we believe is better aligned with and representative of the amount and profitability of our revenue streams, as well as the way we manage our business, review our operating performance and market our products.
+Effective January 1, 2017, we adopted a revised presentation of sales revenues and the associated costs of sales in our condensed consolidated statements of income, which we believe is better aligned with and representative of the amount and profitability of our revenue streams, as well as the way we manage our business, review our operating performance and market our products.
 Specifically:

-- The Company's sales revenues and costs of sales amounts formerly presented with the caption "Business management, consulting, and managed IT services" are now presented within the caption "TruBridge" within the condensed consolidated statements of operations. - Rycan's sales revenues and costs of sales amount formerly included within the captions "Systems sales and support" are now included within the caption "TruBridge" within the condensed consolidated statements of operations; - Healthland and AHT revenues and costs of sales related to hosting services formerly included within the captions "Systems sales and support" are now included within the caption "TruBridge" within the condensed consolidated statements of operations; and, - Certain Rycan expenses formerly included within the caption "General and administrative" are now included in cost of sales with the caption "TruBridge" within the condensed consolidated statements of operations.
+- The Company's sales revenues and costs of sales amounts formerly included within the caption "Business management, consulting, and managed IT services" are now included within the caption "TruBridge" within the condensed consolidated statements of income; - Rycan's sales revenues and costs of sales amounts formerly included within the caption "Systems sales and support" are now included within the caption "TruBridge" within the condensed consolidated statements of income; - Healthland's and AHT's sales revenues and costs of sales related to hosting services formerly included within the caption "Systems sales and support" are now included within the caption "TruBridge" within the condensed consolidated statements of income; and - Certain Rycan expenses formerly included within the caption "General and administrative" are now included within the caption "TruBridge" within the "Costs of sales" section of the condensed consolidated statements of income.